techgrounds/techgrounds-ZevWepster/Project/V1.0/Documentatie/Services.md

 # List of Services used

 In this document I will go over the Services i will use for this project.
 I will make this list following the deliverables in the user stories.
 I will add and/ or remove services in this list when i see the need.
-For explaination i will reffer to my  [decisions](Decisions.md) documentation.
+For explanation i will refer to my  [decisions](Decisions.md) documentation.

 ## Deliverable: IaC-code voor het netwerk en alle onderdelen

 - 2 Virtual Networks,
 	- webserver-vnet: 10.10.10.0/24
-        Subnet:
+        Subnet: 10.10.10.0/26
    	- management-vnet: 10.20.20.0/24
-        Subnet:
+        Subnet: 10.20.20.0/26
 - Connection between the two VNet's trough Peering.

 ## Deliverable: IaC-code voor een webserver en alle benodigdheden

-- Virtual Machine (webServer-VM) that will get launched automaticly with a Apache web server
+- Virtual Machine (webServer-VM) that will get launched automatically with a Apache web server
 - a NSG with the following rules applied:
 	- SSH or RDP